-- Listen to your body for warning signs.
+Listen to your body for warning signs.
 If something’s going to happen, your body will let you know.
 Don’t run through persistent pain.
 And if it lasts for longer than a day or two, you should see a specialist who works with runners.

 TrainWithMarc has great training logs that track mileage.
 This will help you see trends (good or bad) that can steer you away from injury.

 Have someone create a training plan for you.
 Take the guesswork out of what you should do on a daily basis.
 A coach can help you steer clear of overtraining and can offer suggestions to you if you do come across an injury.

 Continue to stretch, ice, and roll out the bottom of your foot.
 Make sure you are warmed up properly before a run and do not go barefoot!

 Cross-train on a bike, elliptical, or swim.
 Replace the time spent running for time spent cross-training.
 You can limit how much you get out of shape by how much you can cross-train.